Package 'ssmodels'

 Help Index

-Two-Step Method for Parameter Estimation of the Heckman Model
+Two-Step Method for Parameter Estimation of the Classical Heckman Model

 Description

-Estimates the parameters of the classic Heckman model via the two-step method.
+Estimates the parameters of the classical Heckman sample selection model using the two-step estimation method.

 Usage